Jump directly to the content of the page

 Worth knowing

-The KlimaTeller app makes it quick and easy to calculate theCO2 emissions of different dishes: If you enter the ingredients and their quantity, you receive real-time information on how much emissions the dish causes.
+The KlimaTeller app makes it quick and easy to calculate the CO2 emissions of different foods: simply enter the ingredients and their quantities to receive real-time information on how much emissions the dish causes.
 The calculation is based on a scientifically sound database from Eaternity.
-It is currently the most comprehensive app of its kind in the world.
+It is currently the most comprehensive app of its kind worldwide.